Find out more & book online at 3btraining.com

 Once you can confirm there is no potential danger, you can begin to assess the casualty.

-Next, you need to try and get some response from the casualty so the casualty can tell you what is wrong with them.
+Next, you need to get some response from the casualty so the casualty can tell you what is wrong with them.
 To do this, use the AVPU scale, which will help you scale the level of response from the casualty.